top of page

 Education is a valuable component of our Noxious Weed and Pest Control Programs.
 We believe that education in plant identification and an integrated control strategy are keys to success.
 Having active citizens in the community is paramount to our control strategy.

 Informing young learners about invasive species makes informed decision makers and conscientious citizens.
-In an energetic and fun filled 270 minute lesson plan occurring over three classroom days children learn the effects invasive species can have on an ecosystem.
-Using a jeopardy game to introduce students to the components of an ecosystem and then transitioning into an active antelope grazing activity, to exhibit how invasive plans can affect diets of native herbivores.
-The last lesson introduces students to a specific weed to help them recognize and be able to report sightings of our noxious weeds and be active citizens and problem solvers.
-For more information and to see how the program integrates into the Wyoming scientific curriculum please contact the Natrona County Weed and Pest.
-(Link here)
+Dispersed over three classroom days, students participate in energetic and fun-filled lessons comprised of 270 minutes total.
+Children will learn the effects that invasive species can have on an ecosystem.
+Using a jeopardy game to introduce students to the components of an ecosystem, and then transitioning into an active antelope grazing activity, this will exhibit how invasive plans can affect diets of native herbivores.
+The last lesson introduces students to a specific weed to help students recognize and be able to report sightings of noxious weeds while encouraging children to be active citizens and problem solvers.

 Deer for a Day